My Account

 UK CV format: 3 main choices

-Depending on your circumstances, there are three standard types of UK CV format.
+Depending on your circumstances, there are three standard UK CV formats:

 1. Chronological CV format

-The chronological CV, also called the reverse-chronologicalformat, is the most common choice for most candidates.
+The chronological CV, also known as the reverse-chronologicalformat, is the top choice for most job seekers.
 It begins with your most recent role and then details your previous jobs in reverse chronological order.

 Recruiters are most familiar with this format; they can quickly scan and find the information they need.
 Additionally, ATS software used to screen applications can easily read it.
 However, this simple CV format can reveal all possible gaps in your employment history.

 To format this CV, start with a personal statement, followed by your work experience.
 These are the most crucial sections, as highlighted in the example below.
-Alongside these, include your education history (in reverse chronological order), key skills, and optional sections like language skills.
-You can see an example of the chronological CV format below:
+Alongside these, include your education history (in reverse chronological order), key skills, and optional sections such as language skills.

 📝 CV format template: chronological CV